 Spider-Man's right eye-piece is burned during his fight with Dr. Octopus on the train, necessitating its removal.
 When the mask is returned to Spider-Man, the burned eye-piece is clearly visible.
 However, when Dr. Octopus delivers a bound and unconscious Spider-Man to Harry Osborn in the next scene, Spider-man's mask is undamaged.

-The scene after Spider-man defeats Doc Ock, he and Mary Jane are talking on a giant web.
+After Spider-man defeats Doc Ock, he and Mary Jane are talking on a giant web.
 When the camera is on Peter's face, look at the webbing behind him, you can easily see through the clear web-like matter and see the metal wires that make up the web.

 After Doc Ock kidnaps MJ he takes her back to his lab and has got her tied up behind him while he works on his machine.
 Her arms are almost vertical and straight in the close-ups but she has bent elbows in the long shots.